pfertyk/webrtc-working-example/README.md

 ### Docker Compose

-You can easily start the signaling server, the TURN server, and the web application (all described below) with a single command:
+Thanks to [grebtsew](https://github.com/grebtsew), starting the signaling server, the TURN server, and the web application (all described below) can be easily done with a single command:

 ```
-docker-compose up
+docker-compose up -d
 ```

 This setup should also work on public servers.